galaxyproject/ansible-cloudlaunch/README.md

 ## Use
 This playbook is intended to run on Ubuntu 16.04, using Ansible 2.2.1.0.

-Create the inventory file to point to the server you want to configure:
+Create the inventory file called `inventory` to point to the server you want to configure with the following content, adjusting for variables:

 ```
 [cloudlaunch-webserver]